pierrepo/seq-to-first-iso/README.md

 > Compute first two isotopologues intensity from peptide sequence

-The program differentiate labelled and unlabelled amino acids for a 99.99 % 12C enrichment.
+Seq-to-first-iso computes isotopologues M0 and M1 of peptides with a 99.99 % 12C enrichment for quantification by SLIM-labeling.
+It simulates auxotrophies by differentiating labelled and unlabelled amino acids.

 The documentation can be found [here](https://seq-to-first-iso.readthedocs.io/en/latest/).
 Try the demo with Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pierrepo/seq-to-first-iso/master)